 - Access to a command line or terminal

 - MySQL or MariaDB installed

 - User with sudo or root privileges

-Solve mysql_connect access denied for user ‘root’@’localhost’ (using password: yes/no)
+phpmyadmin access denied for user ‘root’@’localhost’ (using password yes)

 Step 1 – Login as Root user MySQL

 Installed MySQL and try to access phpmyadmin on the local/server machine with the root user, the command you use is: